-I’m on an life-long adventure to discover art, make art, share art, and encounter other artists.
-This is how I came to live in the vibrant city of New Orleans, Louisiana.
+I’m on a life-long adventure to discover art, make art, share art, and encounter other artists.
+This is how I came to live in the vibrant city of New Orleans.

 I graduated with a Bachelor of Arts degree in Studio Art from Florida State University many years ago.
 I studied art for art’s sake, but I still needed to make a living!
 Luckily, I fell into a graphic design career by wearing a flattering red dress to a job interview at a printing shop, and smiling.
 Throughout my graphic design career, my creative endeavors have been balanced between my day job and my passion for fine art.

 I create my art in the studio from sketches and photographs.
 This is where I can concentrate, burn candles, play music, and compose my ideas.
-I’m serendipitously inspired by subjects found in my daily life and by field trips into nature.
+I’m serendipitously inspired by subjects and ideas found in my daily life and by field trips into nature.
 I love funky old things, magic, found objects, and fierce creatures.
-I admire birds for their freedom.
+I admire ravens and alligators.
 My media of choice is acrylic on canvas or board, and watercolor on heavy, cold-pressed paper.
 Images are often composed from several sketches and transferred to canvas before painting begins.
 Due to diversions, I cyclically cast aside and revisit the artwork.
 Colors and shapes are layered during experimental sessions, shadows and highlights are added to clarify details, and much artistic license is incorporated according to whim until the painting becomes a fully realized creation.

-True to my independent nature, subjects are painted in bold colors and vibrant compositions, and often include an underlying concept.
+Subjects are painted in bold colors and vibrant compositions, and often include an underlying concept.
 This may manifest as a simple joke, sarcasm, a little irony, some stupidity, a dose of sheer luck, a whopping amount of anger, a bit of danger, and plenty of frustration.
-Sometimes I just want to study nature and paint a flower because they are beautiful.
+I also work to have my art resonate with strength, to show fierceness, determination, and survivorship.
+Sometimes I just enjoy nature and paint a flower because they are beautiful.

-I also want my art to resonate with strength and influences that come from my admiration of a few from history’s finest art, including Les Fauves (The Wild Beasts), Vincent Van Gogh, Albrecht Dürer, Dutch genre painting, and illuminated manuscript.
+Influences come from my admiration of a few from history’s finest art, including Les Fauves (The Wild Beasts), Vincent Van Gogh, Albrecht Dürer, Dutch genre painting, illuminated manuscript, and even abstract expressionism!

 I believe art is powerful and has significant intrinsic and communication value.
 I believe that looking at art and contemplating art is good for your brain and is comparative to reading literature, listening to music, breathing fresh air, and consuming good food.
 Let’s all have some of that!